openebs-archive/cstor-operators/docs/troubleshooting/migrate_cstor_volume.md

 ```

 ### Step2: Remove the finalizer from cStor volume replicas
 This step is required to remove the `cstorvolumereplica.openebs.io/finalizer` finalizer from CVRs which were present on the lost cStor pool.
 After removing the finalizer CVR will be deleted from etcd.
-Usually, finalizer should be removed by pool-manager pod since the pod is not in running state manual intervention is required to remve the finalizer
+Usually, finalizer should be removed by pool-manager pod since the pod is not in running state manual intervention is required to remove the finalizer
 ```sh
 $ kubectl get cvr -n openebs
 NAME                                                       USED   ALLOCATED   STATUS    AGE